Rapptz/discord.py/docs/guide/topics/embeds.rst

 The ``title`` and ``description`` fields are pretty self-explanatory.
 The ``colour`` field is a bit more interesting.
 This field is used to set the colour of the left-hand side of the embed.
 We used the ``blurple`` classmethod on the ``Colour`` class that discord.py provides to get the blurple colour.
-The field can also be set to an integer representing a hexadecimal colour code like ``0x5865f2`` or ``5793266``.
+It can also be set to an integer representing a hexadecimal colour code like ``0x5865f2`` or ``5793266``.

 .. note::